IntuitDeveloper/Transactional-Node-Samples/use-cases/send-single-email-single-recipient.md

 ## Message Structure

-The Mandrill message object requires these key properties:
+The Transactional API message object requires these key properties:

 - **html**: HTML content of the email
 - **text**: Plain text content (optional, but recommended)